HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~Whenever you have time available to act in a Role, you are responsible for considering the Next-Actions you could take, and executing whichever would add the most value to the Organization.~~

 Wanneer je tijd beschikbaar hebt voor jouw rol moet je overwegen welke Vervolg-Acties je kunt doen.
-Je kiest diegene die de meeste waarde oplevert voor de Organisatie.
+Je kiest diegene die de meeste waarde oplevert voor de organisatie van het Dorp.

 ~~### 1.3 Circles~~